 The request form and addendum should be forward to Human Resources for approval prior to when the employee begins to perform the additional work.
 Human Resources will review the request for compliance with the provisions of this policy and for compliance with equitable pay guidelines (rates of pay for persons employed on a temporary basis shall not exceed the proportional salary rates for full-time, regular employment).
 The original request and addendum will be held in Human Resources pending submission of a personnel action request for additional compensation.
 Note: Additional compensation assignments do not have an associated full-time equivalency or FTE, and are to be coded with 0.00 FTE on the personnel action request.

-This policy and procedure also applies to non-exempt employees paid on a monthly basis who may qualify to receive additional compensation for additional temporary professional duties.
+This policy and procedure also applies to non-exempt employees who may qualify to receive additional compensation for additional temporary duties.

 - Policy C-20, Job Classification Review